einstein07/Computer-of-Things/websocket-server/README.md

-# CoThings - WebSocket server
+# Computer-of-Things : WebSocket server

-A simple WebSocket server written in Python, used during development for CoThings.
+A simple WebSocket server written in Python, used during development for the Computer-of-Things.

 The Websocket server is responsible for:
-- listening, accepting and managing websocket connections from WASM workers (clients)
+- listening, accepting and managing websocket connections from clients
-- keeping track of all WASM workers that have *active* connections
+- keeping track of all clients that have *active* connections
 - accepting work-packages from external drivers, in the form of Python objects generated from the work-package Flatbuffers schema
-- distributing work-packages to connected WASM workers
+- distributing work-packages to connected clients
--

 The Websocket server is NOT responsibly for:
-- serving the worker web application to clients
+- serving the client web-app

 # Before you get started

-The CoThings websocket server uses the [Poetry framework](https://python-poetry.org/) to ease development and building of the project and its dependencies.
+The Computer-of-Things websocket server uses the [Poetry framework](https://python-poetry.org/) to ease development and building of the project and its dependencies.
 In order to get started with the websocket server, first install Poetry by [following installation steps](https://python-poetry.org/docs/#installation).

 # Quickstart